DavisMakerspace/doc-handbook/handbook.md

 1. If you mess up, fess up.
 1. Always return the bathroom key.
-1. Be conciderate to others.
+1. Be considerate to others.
 1. Clean up after yourself.

 _Note: Commandments are enumerated in Base-4_